kanitvural/aws_smile_project_tf/README.md

 **Welcome to smile app**

-When you open the application, firstly record one picture of you and type your Firstname and Lastname and click add person to the system button.
+Record your picture and add your first and last name.
+Click “Add Person to the System” to register.

 <div align="left">
   <img src="images/add_person.png" alt="Local Image" width="800"/>